mcarvin8/sf-decomposer/README.md

 DESCRIPTION
   This command will read all of the decomposed files and re-create the original meta files in the original locations.

-  You should use this to compile files before you deploy the metadata to your org.
+  You should use this to recompose files before you deploy the metadata to your org.

 EXAMPLES
-  Compose all flows:
+  Recompose all flows:

-    $ sf decomposer compose -m "flow"
+    $ sf decomposer recompose -m "flow"
 ```

 ## Supported Metadata